orange-cloudfoundry/cf-services-bench/README.md

 ### summary

 API exposes 2 routes :
-* /run/<test> : will add an entry in redis queue to start benchmarks. `test` will be nominal or benchmark
+* /run : will add an entry in redis queue to start benchmarks.
 * /results : returns JSON object containing benchmarks results
 * /metrics (`to be implemented`) : returns results in prometheus format